O1ahmad/ansible-role-elasticsearch/README.md

 _The following variables can be customized to control various aspects of this installation process, ranging from software version and source location of binaries to the installation directory where they are stored:_

 `install_type: <package | archive>` (**default**: archive)
-- **package**: supported by Debian and Redhat distributions, package installation of Elasticsearch pulls the specified package available from the respective package management repositories.
+- **package**: supported by Debian and Redhat distributions, package installation of Elasticsearch pulls the specified package from the respective package management repository.
   - Note that the installation directory is determined by the package management system and currently defaults to `/usr/share` for both distros.
 Attempts to set and execute a package installation on other Linux distros will result in failure due to lack of support.
 - **archive**: compatible with both **tar and zip** formats, archived installation binaries can be obtained from local and remote compressed archives either from the official [download/releases](https://www.elastic.co/downloads/elasticsearch) site or those generated from development/custom sources.